 Madrid or Seville: Which Spanish City to Visit?

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we may make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 Both Spanish cities have a tonne to offer visitors, with fantastic culinary scenes, unique tourist sites, and distant histories that set them apart from all other cities in the country.
-Madrid, the capital of Spain, is a dynamic international city with an endless amount of things to do.
-Seville, the capital of Spain’s southern Andalucía region has a more laid-back vibe and a tapas scene that is truly incredible.

 In general, Madrid is a great choice for those who love art museums and big, international city vibes.
 On the other hand, Seville is a great option for those who want a smaller city centre, lots of Moorish history and a unique regional cuisine to enjoy.